Tips for Better Sleep

 1. Bedroom Essentials

 The temperature of your room should be around 20 degrees Celsius and it should be quiet and calm enough to let you fall asleep.
-A slightly cooler temperature is required for sleep to occur as your body temperature drops about one degree as you sleep for optimal body functions.
-Similarly, if there is a lot of disturbing noise around or in your room, you obviously won't be able to relax, leading to disturbed sleep.
+A slightly cooler bedroom temperature is required for sleep to occur as your body temperature drops about one degree as you sleep for optimal body functions.
+Similarly, if there is a lot of disturbing noise around or in your room/sleep environment, you obviously won't be able to relax, leading to disturbed sleep.

 1. Things to be Avoided Before Bed

-• Caffeine is of course on top of the list and it is advised to not consume caffeine after 2 pm if you plan on going to sleep early at night.
+• Caffeine is of course on top of the list and it is advised to not consume caffeinated drinks after 2 pm if you plan on going to sleep early at night.
 Caffeine is a stimulant and even though its effect only feels to last for two hours, it stays in our system and affects its working for longer than that which could disturb our sleep.

 1. Using Sleep Aids